This is my personal blog. The About page tells you who I am.

 I do all of this because it’s in my legitimate interests to run this blog and to understand a bit about how it gets used.
 That is, I have thought about it and I have concluded that the above is reasonable, proportionate and doesn’t harm anyone.

 There is a separate dialog which explains the cookies used and which asks for your consent for those which aren’t essential to the operation of the site.
-The only non-essential cookies are – ironically – those used by the YouTube nocookie service to store technical preferences and session information.
+The only non-essential cookies are the ones that Google insists on setting for embedded YouTube videos.
 If you decline those, then embedded YouTube videos won’t work.

 If the UK Data Protection Act 2018 and/or GDPR applies to you, then you have rights to access a copy of your personal data, have it corrected if it’s factually inaccurate, have it deleted (sometimes), and a few other rights which probably aren’t relevant here.
 You’ll have to prove your identity to me first through whatever method seems most sensible.